CtrlK

 Specificity

-Lists multiple specific concrete actions: generating API overview specifications, documenting component properties, values, defaults, and configuration examples.
+Lists multiple specific concrete actions: 'Generate API overview specifications', 'documenting component properties, values, defaults, and configuration examples'.
+These are clear, actionable capabilities.

 3 / 3